ryichi0/social-links-profile/README.md

-# social-links-profile
+# use this simple, yet practical card to introduce yourself to the world!
 # Frontend Mentor - Blog preview card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).

-use this simple, yet practical card to introduce yourself to the world!

 ### Screenshot